nomic-ai/gpt4all/README.md

 <h1 align="center">GPT4All</h1>
-<p align="center">Demo, data, and code to train open-source assistant-style large language model based on GPT-J and LLaMa</p>
+<p align="center">Open-source assistant-style large language models that run locally on CPU</p>

 <p align="center">
 <a href="https://gpt4all.io">GPT4All Website</a>